Wisconsin judge accused of helping man evade ICE arrest loses a bid to drop charges

 Agents arrested Flores-Ruiz outside the courthouse after a brief foot chase.

 The footage shows Dugan telling police that media reports had been swirling about how she supposedly “hid” Flores-Ruiz in her courtroom.
-She goes on to say that she didn’t know the person in her courtroom that day was in the country illegally and she denied giving him special treatment.
+She goes on to say she didn’t know the person in her courtroom that day was in the country illegally, and she denied giving him special treatment.

 “It’s all lies,” Dugan told officers.
 She later said, “I didn’t do anything that they’re saying.”